tejasag/hera/README.md

 # `hera`

-Hera is a simple [monkey-lang](https://monkey-lang.org) written in Rust
+Hera is a simple programming language made to learn more about interpreters and compilers.